nturaga/bioc-galaxy-integration/README.md

 R and Bioconductor tool integration best practices
 -------------------

-#### DESeq2 a model package for Galaxy written by Bjoern Gruening
+#### DESeq2 a model package for Galaxy written by Björn Gruening

-The package is now being shipped in the Bioconductor distribution of DESeq2.
+The DESeq2 script which can be used with Galaxy is now shipped along with the Bioconductor package directly.
+This script can be found here at this [link](https://github.com/Bioconductor-mirror/DESeq2/blob/release-3.2/inst/script/deseq2.R).
+This could be an valuable example for new Bioconductor tool authors who want to make their tool more easily available to the community.

+The way factors are represented in the script works well with the Galaxy framework.
+The way the factors are represented in the Galaxy tool form is also extremely functional, and allows users to choose multiple factors that effect the experiment pretty easily.
+There are many Bioconductor tools which work with a differential comparison model controlling for multiple factors, which could use this sort of tool form.
+The tool form for DESeq2 can be found here at this [link](https://github.com/galaxyproject/tools-iuc/blob/master/tools/deseq2/deseq2.xml).

 ----------